biotite-dev/gecos/doc/theory.rst

 .. math:: S_C = \frac{f_c}{\left< C \right>}

+Without this term, there would be no score difference between conformations, that use a small or a large part of the color space, as long as the relative distances are equal.
 This term drives the symbols to the edges of the color space, thereby increasing the contrast.